 (Before the Flood)

-Head of a man, with flaming hair, black sky on fire.
-Disaster is coming!
+One can see the head of a man, with flaming hair, the black sky is on fire.
+Disaster is coming.

 (Portrait of a Woman)

 Beautiful portrait of a woman, full of life.

 Seemingly figurative painting of Brittany’s coast.
 One can see the sea, the sand, a black sky with birds.
 A red sail boat?